relevant-community/reputation/README.md

 `NewGraph` params:

-1.  `α` is the probability of not doing a jump during a random walk, usually `.85`
+1.  `α` is the probability of not doing a jump during a random walk, usually `.85`, but can be `1` when including a personalization vector.
 2.  `ε` is the error margin required to approximate convergence, usually something small
 3. The third parameter is a cached rank of the negative consumer node.
 This is an extra node we add to the graph to enable negative links, and this is its rank from previous computations.